glederrey/DATGAN/README.md

 - `data`: the original DataFrame
 - `graph`: the `networkx` DAG
 - `continuous_columns`: the list of continuous columns
-- `preprocessed_data_path`: the path to the preprocessed data if done in Step 4.
+- `preprocessed_data_path`: the path to the preprocessed data if done in Step 4 or the path where to save them.
 ```python
 datgan.fit(df, graph, continuous_columns, preprocessed_data_path='./encoded_data')
 ```